How to Hire a DesignOps Expert?

 Setting up systems and processes to keep design teams focused on building great products has proven to increase productivity and deliver a good return on investment.
 Building a DesignOps team is essential to compete in today’s ultra-competitive market.

 Reduce time-to-market with UXPin Merge, the world’s most advanced code-based design tool–built to solve DesignOps challenges.
 Sync your company’s design system to UXPin’s editor to create a single source of truth between designers and engineers.
-Sign up for a free trial to experience Merge through our MUI library integration.
+Request access to Merge.

 Who is a DesignOps Expert?